nguyenphuminh/JeChain/README.md

 node .
 ```

-The equivalent of this on Windows is `set PORT=Insert your port here`
+On Windows, you can do the same with variables through `set`.

-You can mine a block like this:
+Mining a block:
 ```js
 mine();
 ```

-You can broadcast a transaction like this:
+Broadcasting a transaction:
 ```js
 sendTransaction(yourTransaction);
 ```

-You can request for a chain and chain's info with a handy dandy function called `requestChain`:
+Requesting for a chain and its information:
 ```js
 requestChain("An address you trust");
 ```